DEEP-op/DSA_class/README.md

 # DSA_class
-The code which is done in the class
+The code and the thongs  which are learned  in the class